adrianparker/adrianparker.github.io/content/posts/Wine-Cork-Notice-Board-How-To.md

  - 380 wine corks, more or less - that's about 10 corks per cm<sup>2</sup> of frame

 <figure>
-{% image "img/IMG_7118.JPG", "Components of the new wine cork notice board pre-assembly", "(min-width: 30em) 50vw, 100vw" %}
+{% image "img/IMG_7118.JPG", "Components of the new wine cork notice board pre-assembly", "" %}
 <figcaption>Components of the new wine cork notice board pre-assembly</figcaption>
 </figure>